 During construction, the properties closest to the works may be subject to several types of minor temporary disturbance such as changes to noise and vibration and air quality.
 However, these impacts will be temporary in nature and are not anticipated to result in a significant cumulative effect.
-A search of the Argyll and Bute Council Planning Portal (Map Search) identified one planning application within 300m of the scheme.
-It is proposed to undertake 'demolition of existing dwellinghouse and erection of replacement dwellinghouse' at 2 Lola Cottages, Appin, Argyll And Bute, PA38 4BA, which lies just 50m south of the scheme and the access road from the A828 is located within the scheme extents.
-The planning application is still awaiting decision from the local authority; therefore, it is considered unlikely that the works will overlap.
-Furthermore, the resurfacing works are of a short duration and will improve the quality of the A828 road which in turn can aid works at the property (if approved).
+A search of the Highland Council Planning Portal (Map Search) identified no planning applications within 300m of the scheme.